Western Australia’s 20,000+km coastline makes this state an angler’s paradise for fishing.

 This photo is of a crayfish my daughter Ella Braithwaite and I caught off Horrocks WA.
 It was well over 1kg.

 Stayed at Horrocks Beach.
 16th Aug 2019.
 Beach fishing early evening.
 Caught 2 Tailor one night and a skippy on another night using pilchards as bait.
 Moved onto Denham.
 No luck but some great fun trying and met friendly local wildlife.

 The Abrolhos Islands is one of Western Australia’s best beach fishing destinations, located just 60 km west of Geraldton.
-While many fishers venture off the island on charter boats to fish the local area, beach fishing the Abrolhos Islands is also amazing, with the ability to catch varieties including Mackerel, Yellowfin Tuna and Yellowtail Kingfish.
+While many fishers venture off the island on charter boats to fish in the local area, beach fishing the Abrolhos Islands is also amazing, with the ability to catch varieties including Mackerel, Yellowfin Tuna and Yellowtail Kingfish.

-The Abrolhos Islands is also the ideal location for travellers looking to snorkel and dive, with the islands being predominately coral based with some of the most magnificent coral gardens in the world.
+The Abrolhos Islands is also the ideal location for travellers looking to snorkel and dive, with the islands being predominately coral-based with some of the most magnificent coral gardens in the world.

 This is my snapper caught off the Abrolhos this August 2019.
 The Samson I caught was too big for me to hold for a pic.
-The whole purpose for this trip was to go on a fishing charter to the Abrolhos.
+The whole purpose of this trip was to go on a fishing charter to the Abrolhos.
 Was not disappointed.
 Off Shore Charters were fantastic.

 Cast from the beach between the limestone groynes for fishing and crabbing.
 Crawfishing is also popular here.
 Check the local information for where you can and can’t fish.
 The Marine Park has special rules which apply to some zones.